PORTUGAL - PORTO - MATOSINHOS - RESTAURANTE O LUSITANO

 A full portion is 12 and it is advisable to order half that.
 As I write I can still smell the air of the ocean and the aroma of those sardines charring nicely on the fire.

-Salad of tomatoes, grilled peppers, onions and olives is good as are the calamari as a starter.
+A salad of tomatoes, grilled peppers, onions and olives are good as is the calamari as a starter.

-This is a place where you take two hours to eat and quaff down a beer or a perfect vinho verde and homemade grappa afterwards on-the-house and share some of the famous port afterwards.
+This is a place where you take two hours to eat and quaff down a beer or a perfect Vinho Verde.
+Finish with homemade grappa, normally, on the house and share some of the famous port afterwards.

-I love this place for their food, their friendliness and unpretentious family style.
+I love this place for its food, its friendliness and its unpretentious family style.

-This is a true Portuguese restaurant where one may call it a home away from home.
+This is a true Portuguese restaurant and one may call it a home away from home.

 If I lived in Porto I would be there every week exploring their menu.
 This is what good Portuguese food is all about.
 Simple, honest, down to earth and fresh.